avallecam/avallecam/README.md

 ## 🇵🇪 **Andree Valle-Campos**

-## Working on Outbreak analytics, Epidemiology and Serology.
+## Interested in Outbreak analytics, Epidemiology and Serology.

 - 🏗️ I take **data** problems to learn new **tools** in the route to solve them, **motivated** by causal questions and **reproducible** research.